boennecd/cfaad/README.md

 ### License
-The author of the original library (Antoine Savine) has allowed this software to be distributed under the MIT license as long as the original comments in the beginning of the files remain.
+The author of the original library (Antoine Savine) is distributed under the following conditions

+> The code is freely available to anyone.
+Any person who purchased a copy of the book is authorized to use, modify and distribute the code for any application, as long as the credits remain on the top of the files.

+The book is

+> Modern Computational Finance: AAD and Parallel Simulations Antoine Savine
+Wiley, 2018